The Half Has Never Been Told: Slavery and the Making of American Capitalism: Reviews

-Writing in The New York Times Book Review Eric Foner concluded the book's underlying argument was persuasive even though some of the its elements were "not entirely pulled together," and Kirkus Reviews found it to be a "dense, myth-busting work" that presents "a complicated story involving staggering scholarship that adds greatly to our understanding of the history of the United States.
+Writing in The New York Times Book Review Eric Foner concluded the book's underlying argument was persuasive even though some of its elements were "not entirely pulled together," and Kirkus Reviews found it to be a "dense, myth-busting work" that presents "a complicated story involving staggering scholarship that adds greatly to our understanding of the history of the United States.
 T. W. Walker's review in Monthly Review offered a labor-history perspective on the book, while Paul Harvey in The Christian Century found the book to be "one of the richest and most provocative accounts of American slavery I have ever read."
 In The American Interest Paul DeRosa described the book as "a prodigious work that stacks up a mountain of documentary evidence."
 Essence named this book its choice for the Best Book of 2014 for History.

 The many reviews published in academic and historical society journals offered a range of opinions.
 Matthew Pratt Guterl, writing in the Journal of Southern History, stated that the book "should be read and debated by anyone who writes about the South, or about American capitalism, or about African American culture," while Mark Wilson writing in the North Carolina Historical Review expressed his view that the book "aspires to greatness but falls short of the mark," and in The Historian Matthew Crocker wrote, "Baptist has written an important book that is also indicative of a current trend in historiography that takes a highly critical view of the development of modern capitalism."
-Additional perspectives were expressed by reviews in The Chronicle of Higher Education by Marc Parry, The American Historical Review by George William Van Cleve, the Virginia Magazine of History and Biography by R. B. Bernstein, The Journal of American History by Diana Ramey Berry, The History Teacher by Timothy Buchner, and The Chronicle of Higher Education by Marc Parry.
+Additional perspectives were expressed by reviews in The Chronicle of Higher Education by Marc Parry, The American Historical Review by George William Van Cleve, the Virginia Magazine of History and Biography by R. B. Bernstein, The Journal of American History by Diana Ramey Berry, and The History Teacher by Timothy Buchner.